weizman/temp-website/page-what-is-a-realm-in-js.md

 </html>
 ```

-With `instanceof` you can tell whether what's on the left of the operator is an instace of what's on its right.
-So for example, since `button` elements are instances of the `HTMLButtonElement` interface, the result for `document.createElement('button') instanceof HTMLButtonElement` is `true`, whereas the result for `document.createElement('div') instanceof HTMLButtonElement` is `false` - because a `div` element inherits from `HTMLDivElement` and not the `HTMLButtonElement` obviously.
+With `instanceof`, you can tell whether what's on the left of the operator is an instance of what's on its right.
+So for example, since `button` elements are instances of the `HTMLButtonElement` interface, the result for `document.createElement('button') instanceof HTMLButtonElement` is `true`, whereas the result for `document.createElement('div') instanceof HTMLButtonElement` is `false` - because a `div` element inherits from `HTMLDivElement` and not the `HTMLButtonElement`, obviously.

 However, in our example the `instanceof` check will return `false` and the custom error will be thrown - even though `blueButton` inherits from `HTMLButtonElement`.

 How's that possible?
-This happens because inheriting from `HTMLButtonElement` in general is not enough to count as an "instace of" - **the tested object must be an instance of the interface from the specific realm it came from in the first place.**
+This happens because inheriting from `HTMLButtonElement` in general is not enough to count as an "instance of" - **the tested object must be an instance of the interface from the specific realm it came from in the first place.**

-The intentention of the `instanceof` check originally was to make sure that the blue buttons third party service really provided a button element and nothing else, but in reality the blue button is created in a different realm from where the `HTMLButtonElement` interface comes from and therefore the `instaceof` check will forever return `false`.
+The intention of the `instanceof` check originally was to make sure that the blue buttons third party service really provided a button element and nothing else, but in reality the blue button is created in a different realm from where the `HTMLButtonElement` interface comes from and therefore the `instaceof` check will forever return `false`.

 The described bug is due to the introduction of identity discontinuity to the code which goes to show how unique are realms and everything they provide.